Guake/guake/docs/source/contributing/hacking.rst

 Validate your code
 ------------------

-We are strict on code styling, with pep8 and pylint running automatically in travis in order to reject badly shaped patches.
+We are strict on code styling, with pep8 and pylint running automatically in GitHub Actions in order to reject badly shaped patches.
 Please use the following command to validate all python files:

 .. code-block:: bash